-Fig. 5 Caffeine contracture force of soleus ex vivo is significantly reduced in old Draggen mice. a.
+Fig. 5 Caffeine contracture force of adult and old WT and Draggen soleus. a.
 Caffeine contracture force compared for WT and Draggen mice at 2 ages: adult (13-42 weeks) and old (91-103 weeks).
 Individual data points are shown. b.
 The ratio of caffeine contracture to tetanic force is compared for WT and Draggen mice at the same 2 ages as A. Individual data points are shown. c.
 Ponceau to compare total protein and western blot to measure RyR1 expression in adult and old Draggen soleus (Abcam 2868 1:1000) AD= Adult Draggen (18-68 weeks), OD = Old Draggen (99-100 weeks) ****<0.001

-Fig 6: Soleus muscle pathology in young and ageing wild-type and Draggen mice.
+Fig. 6 Soleus muscle pathology in young and ageing wild-type and Draggen mice.
 Young wild-type mouse (A-C).
 Young Draggen mouse (D-F).
 Ageing wild-type mouse (G-I).
 Ageing Draggen mice (J-L).
 Sections stained with NADH-TR (A, B, D, E, G, H, J, K) and COX-SDH (G, F, I, L).
 Scanning magnification view (A, D, G, J) in all animals shows a transverse section through the mid-belly of the gastrocnemius-soleus muscle.
 The smaller oxidative, type I fibre predominant soleus (circle) is present under the larger mixed-fibre type gastrocnemius.
 In the young wild-type (B, C) and young Draggen (E,F) the muscle architecture is normal.
 In the aged wild-type mouse (H, I), there is subtle uneven oxidative staining in a proportion of fibres, but no overt pathology.
 In contrast, in the aged Draggen mouse (K, L), both show florid core pathology affecting several fibres, ranging from marked unevenness of oxidative staining, multicores, discrete small cores and occasionally well-defined larger cores (K, L, arrow).

 Scale bar: A, D, G, J = 1 mm; N = 50 µm; B, C, E, F, H, I, K, L = 100 µm

 Fig. 7 Evidence of impaired energy homeostasis in old Draggen muscle a.
-The body weights of WT (black square) and Draggen (empty circle) male mice measured at weaning (~21days) and at time of terminal experiment (62 to 730 days). b.
+The body weights of WT (black square) and Draggen (empty circle) male mice measured at weaning (3 weeks) and at time of terminal experiment (13-104 weeks). b.
 Weight of dissected TA muscle at time of terminal experiment in mice with and without access to a voluntary running wheel.
 Middle aged wheel = voluntary running wheel added to cage when mice aged 51-57 weeks and TA muscle dissected and weighed after 9-18 weeks (WT, n=6 muscles) or after 24 weeks (Draggen, n=6 muscles).
 Old wheel =voluntary running wheel added to the cage when mice aged 72-74 weeks and TA muscle was dissected and weighed after 25 weeks (n=6 muscles for WT and Draggen). c.
 The adenylate energy performed after MVRCs and 30Hz frequency ramp **<0.01, ****<0.001

 Fig. 8 Aged Draggen Muscle.
 In aged Draggen muscle we found no evidence of a change in baseline muscle excitability with age (MVRCs & Frequency Ramp).
 However, caffeine contracture force and energy charge were significantly lower in old Draggen muscle and core-like regions were found in old Draggen but not WT muscle.
 Taken together, our data suggest that progressive acquired RyR1 dysfunction and associated impairment of energetic homeostasis is responsible for the fixed weakness in old Draggen mice.